In this article, you will find several sections that cover how to use the entire VSCO app.

 To share a photo or video, tap on the media you wish to share in your Studio, tap on the Option icon in the bottom right corner and choose your share option.

 Tap on the Feed icon to access your Feed.

 Here, you will find updates from the VSCO Collection and from the creators you follow.

 To search for new and inspiring educational content tap on the Discover icon

-From here you can search for people, photos, and journal posts on VSCO by tapping on the Search icon
+From here you can search for people, photos and videos, Montages and journal posts on VSCO by tapping on the Search icon

 To find Suggested users, connect with Contacts or see your Followers or who you are Following tap on the Follow icon in your Feed.

 If you tap on the + icon in the top right corner, you will be able to invite your friends to VSCO, add friends from Twitter, or look up someone by their VSCO profile name.